jbs4bmx/MedicalAttention/README.md

             "hpResource": 4
         },
         "ModInjectors": {
             // All custom injectors from mods.
-(Reserved for future update)
             // This setting is a WIP.
 It has not yet been tested.
-Do not use this setting for now.
             "Enable": false,
             "hpResource": 4
         }